2021 CBC Undergraduate Research and Senior Thesis Presentation - Poster Fair

 - answer any questions you have about the Chemistry and Biochemistry majors

-1st place winners receive monetary award (through their Bursar account) and Ribbon
+1st place winners receive a monetary award (through their Bursar account)

-2nd place winners receive monetary award (through their Bursar account) and Ribbon
+2nd place winners receive a monetary award (through their Bursar account)

 Poster entrants must be a declared chemistry or biochemistry major, or conducting chem/biochem research with a faculty member in the Department of Chemistry and Biochemistry.